pimentellab/townlet/README.md

 *Double check model diagnostics*

 It is a good idea to check model diagnostics.
 If any of these threshold are not met double check data inputs and consider model choice carefully.
-If you have limited replication and/or a lot of technical variation in your village experiment overly complex models may not fit well!
+If you have limited replication and/or a lot of technical variation in your village experiment overly complex models may not fit well.

 ```{r}
 # Should return zero, if not interpret results with caution, double check input data format